 If you're ready to set your own family goals, start by considering your family values.
-An adult will need to start the conversation, but everyone should be heard.
+An adult will need to start the conversation, but everyone should get to express their ideas.

 - Facilitate the conversation by asking others for their thoughts, feelings, and ideas before sharing your own.

-- Make the process fun by using goal-setting activities that are age appropriate so kids don't feel like it's a chore or punishment.
+- Make the process fun by using age-appropriate goal-setting activities so kids don't feel like it's a chore or punishment.

-- Encourage SMART goals so your ideas can be carried out in real life.
+- Encourage SMART goals to carry your ideas out in real life.